Music Blog

 I'm taking some time and learning how to write in a way that is beneficial to my final product.
 Lately, as anyone learning to do something well, I've been hitting some walls.
 I've gotten some good insight from some talented close friends and I believe I may have found what will help.

 As I am taking some time to get familiar with this new way of writing, I have decided to record and post five cover songs.
 This to me is a great debut project as it's small and it'll get me to finish something.
-No later than February 6th, I'll posting the first song: "Unravel" by Bjork.
+I'll posting the first song: "Unravel" by Bjork.
 If you haven't heard it, take a listen.
 The song is a heart string puller about how love can cause false hope with the burden of distance and time.

 Wednesday, December 30, 2009